 The Milkfish is a species that just loves patrolling the saltwater flats of the Pacific and Indian oceans, these fish love to congregate together after a big spring tide on either a full or new moon making these tides the best time to catch them.
 When it comes to destinations to target the Milkfish there are many available for the travelling fly angler to visit but the ones that we would suggest are the Seychelles (Alphonse island, Astove Atoll), Mauritius (St Brandons) and of course the world-famous Christmas Island.

-If you have any queries or questions around catching Milkfish or any of our Fly Fishing holidays contact us today.
-You can call our office on 01603 407596 and we can put you on track to the best destinations around the world.
-Remember you can always request a free brochure here.
+If you have any queries or questions about catching Milkfish or any of our Fly Fishing holidays, you can contact our dedicated team of fly fishing professionals on 01603 407596 or by emailing firstname.lastname@example.org and we can put you on track to the best destinations around the world.